MontiCore/feature-diagram/fd-lang/src/main/grammars/FeatureDiagram.md

 and, optionally, additional information (depends on the analysis kinds).

 ### Supported Feature Analyses
+The following table presents an overview of supported feature diagram analysis classes regarding their input in form of arguments and their output in form of the analysis result.
+In this table, we use `FM` as abbreviated form of `FeatureDiagramSymbol`, `FC` as abbreviated form of `FeatureConfigurationSymbol`, and `Feature` as abbreviated form of `FeatureSymbol`.

 | Analysis Class | Input | Result | Explanation |
 | ---    | ---      |  ------  |---------|